-Neurocutaneous melanosis tends to be diagnosed in the first few years of life, and no gender predilection is reported 5,7.
+Neurocutaneous melanosis tends to be diagnosed in the first few years of life with no gender predilection reported 5,7.
 The condition is most frequently reported in Caucasians 7.

 The disease is characterised by multiple melanotic nevi in the skin.
 Approximately two-thirds of patients have a giant nevus covering the back, known as a "bathing trunk" congenital nevus 7.

 The diagnosis is often made when the child presents with hydrocephalus due to meningeal melanocytosis / meningeal melanomatosis (a.k.a. diffuse melanosis) 5.
 Occasionally a delayed presentation occurs towards the end of the second decade, in which case neuropsychiatric presentation is more common 7.

 - unduly large or unusually numerous pigmented nevi in association with leptomeningeal melanosis or melanoma

 - no evidence of malignant change in any of the cutaneous lesions

 - no evidence of malignant melanoma in any organ apart from the meninges

 It is believed that neurocutaneous melanosis is the result of congenital dysplasia of melanoblasts (melanocyte precursors) which are of neural crest cell origin 1,4,7.
 These are located in the leptomeninges, optic globes, inner ear, sinonasal cavity, and skin 1,4.

 For leptomeningeal imaging features, please refer to meningeal melanocytosis.